yasufumy/pytorch-partial-tagger/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/17GcpKmYn49bMM-mCZhiuRu8dkPZ0WXuD?usp=sharing)

- This is a library to build a CRF tagger for a partially annotated dataset in PyTorch.
-You can build your own NER tagger only from dictionary.
-The algorithm of this tagger is based on Effland and Collins.
+`pytorch-partial-tagger` is a Python library for building a sequence tagger, specifically for the common NLP task Named Entity Recognition, with a partially annotated dataset in PyTorch.
+You can build your own tagger using a distantly-supervised dataset obtained from unlabled text data and a dictionary that maps surface names to their entity type.
+The algorithm of this library is based on Effland and Collins.
 (2021).

 ## Usage